Running your SaaS Business in 2021: Forget the Old Way of Thinking

 You can build a massive company on the back of customers that pay you less than $10,000 a year.
-Zoom, Slack and Shopify are great examples of this.
-Yet many turn their noses up at these smaller deals, favouring larger enterprise size deals.
+Zoom, Slack, and Shopify are great examples of this.
+Yet many turn their noses up at these smaller deals, favoring larger enterprise-size deals.

 Anna and Karan advised us to look at SMBs as a great way of testing new products and how it is received without jeopardizing your relationship with your whole customer base.

 As the customers grow, you can go ‘upmarket’ and enterprise by adding more complexities and upgrades to your product.
 But, it’s difficult to go ‘down market’ because it is harder to make a product more simple.

 “Salespeople are coin operated”